usefulalgorithm/usefulalgorithm/README.md

 - _Lifetime_, by Erika de Casier
 - _THE FUTURE IS HERE AND EVERYTHING NEEDS TO BE DESTROYED_, by The Armed
 - _smallest things_, by Memotone
-- _Muzak for the Encouragement of Unproductivity_, by Jasmine Guffond
 - _private music_, by Deftones
+- _Sortilège_, by Preservation, Gabe 'Nandez
+- _Crack the Skye_, by Mastodon
 - _Alfredo 2_, by Freddie Gibbs, The Alchemist
 - _Never Die_, by Matt Jencik, Midwife
-- _Sortilège_, by Preservation, Gabe 'Nandez
 - _Dance Tonight!
 Revolution Tomorrow!_, by Orchid
 - _馬_, by betcover!!
+- _Muzak for the Encouragement of Unproductivity_, by Jasmine Guffond

 </details>